 But what if you could go back and delete this evidence?
 Well, if it’s sent across on Facebook Messenger, there might still be hope for you.

-In our blog today, we’re going to talk about how to unsend messages on Messenger without them knowing and answer all relevant queries you might have about it.
+In our blog today, we’re going to talk about how to unsend a message on Messenger without them knowing and answer all relevant queries you might have about it.

-Can You Unsend Message on Messenger Without Them Knowing?
+Can You Unsend a Message on Messenger Without Them Knowing?

-So far, there’s nothing you could do about it on the platform unless you could remove that notification from their Messenger yourself.
+So far, there’s nothing you can do about it on the platform unless you could remove that notification from their Messenger yourself.

 And for that, you’d need either their smartphone or their Facebook login credentials.
 If you do have access to any of these, then you’re saved.
 Otherwise, we’re sorry to say that we can’t help you with it.